Kpodov/SwiftyBones/README.md

 ![SwiftyBones](https://github.com/hoffmanjon/SwiftyBones/raw/master/images/logo.png)

-A Swift library for interacting with the GPIO and Analog pins on the BeagleBone Black.
+A Swift library for interacting with the GPIO, PWM and Analog pins on the BeagleBone Black.

 ## Summary